Modern slavery act statement

 - actively assess risks related to modern slavery as part of the approval process for all new or renewed relationships with delivery partners, suppliers and strategic affiliates;

-- maintain our focus on incrementally improving our processes and procedures for the procurement of goods and services, including undertaking appropriate due diligence on suppliers and supply chains to assess and, wherever possible, ensure that risks of modern slavery are eliminated;
+- keep focusing on incrementally improving our processes and procedures for procuring goods and services, including carrying out appropriate due diligence on suppliers and supply chains to assess modern slavery risks and, wherever possible, eliminate them;

-- set clear expectations that our delivery partners, suppliers and strategic affiliates should meet the same high standards we set for ourselves, including through express contractual terms (and audit rights) wherever practicable; and
+- set clear expectations that our delivery partners, suppliers, regulator and strategic affiliates meet the same high standards we set for ourselves, including through express contractual terms (and audit rights) wherever feasible; and

-- periodically assess the risk of modern slavery arising within our business and established supply chains to identify areas in which further enquiry or audit would be merited.
+- periodically assess the risk of modern slavery arising within our business and established supply chains to identify areas that would benefit from further investigation.